redpesk-common/canbus-binding/docs/4-Usage.md

 sudo ip link set bsp-can0 up
 ```

-Then connect your USB CAN device which will be named `can0` by default.
+Then connect your USB CAN device which should be named `can0` by default.

 # Configure the binding